-Chinese State Councilor and Foreign Minister Wang Yi met Swiss Federal Councilor and Foreign Minister Ignazio Cassis in Bern on Tuesday for the second strategic dialogue of the Sino-Swiss diplomatic relations.
+Chinese State Councilor and Foreign Minister Wang Yi met Swiss Federal Councilor and Foreign Minister Ignazio Cassis in Berne on Tuesday for the second strategic dialogue of the Sino-Swiss diplomatic relations.

 The two foreign ministers applauded the strengthening of diplomatic and economic relations between their countries.

-China will continue to open its market and create a fair and transparent investment environment, the minister said.
+Responding to a reporter's question on U.S. criticisms, Wang said China's always adhered to multilateralism and win-win cooperation and will continue to open its market and create a fair and transparent investment environment.

-Cassis said Switzerland highly values the Belt and Road Initiative and it wants to explore more high-quality projects under the framework.
-And Switzerland wants to work with China in upholding a UN-centered international order and international system, he said.
+On his side, Cassis said Switzerland highly values the Belt and Road Initiative and intends to explore more high-quality projects under the framework.
+Switzerland wants to work with China in upholding the UN-centered international order and international system, he said.

 After meeting with Cassis, Wang also met President of the Swiss Confederation Ueli Maurer to discuss bilateral ties.